datalakehouse/docs/docs/products/grafana/get-started.rst

-Get started with DLH for Grafana
+Get started with datalakehouse for Grafana
 ===================================

-Get up and running with DLH for Grafana.
-This article shows you how to set up a Grafana service in DLH, connect to it, view your default dashboards.
+Get up and running with datalakehouse for Grafana.
+This article shows you how to set up a Grafana service in datalakehouse, connect to it, view your default dashboards.

 ..
 Add Step 1: Check the basics

-Step 1: Create a new DLH service
+Step 1: Create a new datalakehouse service
 -----------------------------------

-You can add services for Grafana in the DLH web console.
+You can add services for Grafana in the datalakehouse web console.

 .. image:: /images/products/grafana/get-started-grafana.gif
     :width: 500px

-To create a new DLH for Grafana service:
+To create a new datalakehouse for Grafana service:

-1. Log in to the `DLH web console <https://console.DLH.io/>`_.
+1. Log in to the `datalakehouse web console <https://console.datalakehouse.io/>`_.

 2. On the *Services* page, click **Create a new service**.